 Live Oak Associates, Inc. (LOA) has prepared the following report.
-This report describes the biotic resources of the proposed approximately 1,895-acre Solar Blue project site ("Project Site, site"), and the associated Project Access Corridor ("Access Corridor") evaluates likely impacts to biological resources resulting from the construction of these projects.
+This report describes the biotic resources of the proposed approximately 1,040-acre Chestnut Solar project site ("Project Site, site"), and the associated Project Access Corridor ("Access Corridor") evaluates likely impacts to biological resources resulting from the construction of these projects.

-The Solar Blue Project Site is located in west-central Kings County southeast of Avenal Cutoff Road, and is south of the intersection of Laurel Avenue and the 25th Avenue alignment.
+The Chestnut Solar Project Site is located to the northwest of State Route 41, south of Laurel Avenue, and west of 22nd Avenue.
+The site is bounded on the north by the unimproved Madison Avenue alignment, and on the west by the unimproved 25th Avenue alignment.
+The nearest improved County road is Nevada Avenue located one mile south of the project site.
 The project site includes Assessor's Parcel Nos.
-026-260-001, -002, -003, -016, -017, -018, -019, -021, -026, -027, -029, -031, -033; and 026-320-007 (Figure 1).
-The Project Site is located within the Westhaven and Stratford U.S. Geological Survey (USGS) 7.5-minute quadrangles.
+026-320-009, 026-330-001, and -074 (Figure 1).
+The Project Site is located within the Westhaven U.S. Geological Survey (USGS) 7.5-minute quadrangle.

-The Solar Blue project site is virtually level with elevations ranging from a high of 230 feet above mean sea level (amsl) at the northwest corner of the site to a low of 200 feet amsl at the southeast corner.
-The only improved County road providing access to the site is Laurel Avenue which runs along the northwest edge of the site for a distance of one-half mile.
+The Chestnut Solar project site is virtually level with elevations ranging from a high of 220 feet above mean sea level (amsl) at the southwest corner of the site to a low of 195 feet amsl at the southeast corner.
 Most of the site is currently used for the cultivation of winter wheat during the wet season and is typically left fallow during the dry season.
-The 70-kV Henrietta to Tulare Lake sub-transmission line runs through the middle of the site from north to south along the 25th Avenue alignment.
+The 70-kV Henrietta to Tulare Lake sub-transmission line runs along the west boundary of the site along the 25th Avenue alignment.
 Several agricultural canals run through and along the site.
-A large canal runs in a north-south direction along the east side of the 25th Avenue alignment, and the other large canal runs in an east-west direction along the south side of Laurel Avenue on the northwest site boundary.
-Smaller irrigation canals and ditches run through and alongside the project site in a north-south direction.
-There are no buildings, sheds or other structures on the Solar Blue project site.
+The Empire Westside Main Canal runs north-south along the eastern portion of the project site, and another large canal runs in a north-south direction along the western portion of the project site along the 25th Avenue alignment, and smaller irrigation canals and ditches run through the project site in a north-south direction.
+There are no buildings, sheds or other structures on the Chestnut Solar project site.